onap/vnfrqts-requirements/docs/Chapter8.rst

 type "number" **MUST** have a parameter constraint of "range" or "allowed_values" defined.

-R-40518 A VNF's Heat Orchestration Template’s parameter defined as type "string" **MAY** have a parameter constraint defined.
+R-40518 A VNF's Heat Orchestration Template's parameter defined as type "string" **MAY** have a parameter constraint defined.

-R-96227 A VNF's Heat Orchestration Template’s parameter defined as type "json" **MAY** have a parameter constraint defined.
+R-96227 A VNF's Heat Orchestration Template's parameter defined as type "json" **MAY** have a parameter constraint defined.

-R-79817 A VNF's Heat Orchestration Template’s parameter defined as type "comma_delimited_list" **MAY** have a parameter constraint defined.
+R-79817 A VNF's Heat Orchestration Template's parameter defined as type "comma_delimited_list" **MAY** have a parameter constraint defined.

-R-06613 A VNF's Heat Orchestration Template’s parameter defined as type "boolean" **MAY** have a parameter constraint defined.
+R-06613 A VNF's Heat Orchestration Template's parameter defined as type "boolean" **MAY** have a parameter constraint defined.

 R-00011 A VNF's Heat Orchestration Template's Nested YAML files parameter's **MUST NOT** have a parameter constraint defined.

-R-22589 A VNF’s Heat Orchestration Template parameter declaration **MAY** contain the attribute "immutable:".
+R-22589 A VNF's Heat Orchestration Template parameter declaration **MAY** contain the attribute "immutable:".

 R-23664 A VNF's Heat Orchestration template **MUST** contain